Begslist.org

 Begslist, Inc. is an Internet begging and online donation website.
 It is the online version of traditional begging or panhandling via the Internet and a way for people to get help with their financial problems through begging online, a practice known as "cyberbegging" or "digital panhandling".
 Begslist allows visitors to post their pleas for help on the website in the hopes to receive donations.
 PayPal buttons are added to each of the postings for readers to send donations to those asking for help through secured payments and money transfers through the Internet.
-On October 19, 2010 Begslist.org launched a new website redesign that incorporated social media sharing for users of the site.